Study design: A retrospective study of spinal cord injury (SCI) treated with and without hyperbaric oxygen (HBO) therapy.

 - acute spinal cord injury

-Effects of hyperbaric oxygen therapy on depression and anxiety in the patients with incomplete spinal cord injury (a STROBE-compliant article)
+Effects of hyperbaric oxygen therapy on postoperative recovery after incomplete cervical spinal cord injury

 Reshaping cortical connectivity in traumatic spinal cord injury: a novel effect of hyperbaric oxygen therapy